 Similar needles from an earlier Celtic settlement in Colchester are on display at the British Museum.

 Just as it is frequently impossible to look at a piece of looped fabric and know what tools were involved in its production, a tool doesn’t always reveal what it was used for.
 It is safe to assume that it had a primary function.
-However, it does not follow from the similarity between the second needle from the top in this photo and the needles used in the Nordic nalbinding tradition, as first documented in the 1940s that the older implement was ever used for that craft.
+However, for example, it does not follow from the similarity between the second needle from the top in this photo and the needles used in the Nordic nalbinding tradition, as first documented in the 1940s, that the older implement was ever used for that craft.
 In fact, it cannot be proven that it was intended for work with yarn at all.